This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 Tin Can Rocket Stove

 Have tin cans lying around somewhere?
-You can make them into a portable stove with no special tools required except for a hacksaw, pliers, and drill.
+You can make them into a portable stove using tools like a hacksaw, pliers, and drill.
 For the materials, you just need 3 metal cans and gravel or dirt.

 It’s a powerful stove that can cook full meals with little fuel.
 It’s even wind and rain resistant.
 Check out the video above for a step-by-step process on how to make one.